laatopi/AktiaChallenge/README.md

 pipenv run python src/main.py
 ```

-After this, the output files are created to '/output' folder of the repository.
-The cells of the outputted csv files are seperated by comma, so when opening them make sure that the correct seperator is selected.

 #### Running with Docker

 After cloning the repository, go to the root of the repository and run the following commands.